-Diazepam (Valium) is a medication that is used to treat anxiety, seizure disorders, muscle spasticity, and symptoms of alcohol withdrawal.1,2 Valium and other benzodiazepines are central nervous system (CNS) depressants.1,2 Diazepam misuse or abuse can trigger pronounced calming and euphoric effects.
-People can misuse and abuse diazepam in several ways, such as:
+Diazepam (Valium) is a prescription medicine used to treat anxiety, seizure disorders, muscle spasms, and symptoms of alcohol withdrawal.1,2 Valium and other benzodiazepines are central nervous system (CNS) depressants, meaning they reduce overall brain activity.1,2 Valium misuse or abuse can trigger pronounced calming and euphoric effects.
+People can misuse and abuse Valium in several ways, such as:

 - Taking it without a prescription.

-- Taking it in larger doses or more frequently than prescribed.
+- Taking it in larger doses or more often than prescribed.

 - Combining it with other substances, such as alcohol or opioids.

 - Dissolving it in fluid and injecting it.